This policy and page was last updated 23 March 2021.

-For example, even if you close your Shakespeare’s Globe ticket account, we may keep certain data (such as sales, membership and donation information) to meet our obligations but for no longer than required or permitted by law.
+Therefore, even if you close your Shakespeare’s Globe account, we may keep certain data (such as sales, membership and donation information) to meet our obligations but for no longer than required or permitted by law.

 Please note that your data may be stored and processed in any country in which our service providers operate, and we therefore may transfer your data to countries outside of your country of residence, which may have data protection rules that are different from those of your country.
-However, we will take measures to ensure that your data remains protected at all times to the standard imposed by the GDPR.
+However, we will take measures to ensure that your data remains protected at all times to the standard imposed by the Data Protection Act 2018.

 In certain circumstances, courts, law enforcement agencies, regulatory agencies or security authorities in those other countries may be entitled to access your personal data.